-Table 4.1 describes the set of client and target invocation policies that communicate successfully and indicates the type of communications associated with each case.
-The first column of this table indicates the client policy of the application that attempts to establish a connection.
+Table 3 describes the set of client and target invocation policies that communicate successfully and indicates the type of communications associated with each case.
+The first column of the table indicates the client policy of the application that attempts to establish a connection.
 The second column indicates the target policy of the application that receives this connection attempt.